BloomTechBackend/bd-dynamodb-query-reinvite/README.md

 with that model's DynamoDB table.

-You'll primarily be updating DAO and Activity code, but will touch a few tests as well, where appropriate (we'll guide you!).
+You'll primarily be updating DAO and Activity code.

 ## Phase 0: Preliminaries